 Blackridge trails start at Blackridge Pond in Herriman.
 There are three

-was extended in July 2018 with a loop at the top called the Mustang Loop.
+Sidewinder, and Eric's trail.
+The loop at the top of Eric's is called the Mustang Loop.

 A ride here can be easy, such as the "snake loop" of 3.1